Healthy Homes Assessment Hospital Hill

 Hospital Hill Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement throughout Hospital Hill and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory to all Hospital Hill and New Zealand rental houses where it’s reasonably practicable to install.

-• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement must be included with any renewal, new or amended tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement should be included with any new, renewed or modified tenancy agreement.

-• Property managers and landlords have to keep records to demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable to the rental property.
+• Property managers and landlords must keep records to demonstrate compliance with any Healthy Homes Standards that apply or will apply during the tenure of your rental home.

 Unreasonable Gaps & Holes